Racine Scouts Drum and Bugle Corps: Scouting heritage

-The corps has maintained its ties to the Boy Scouts of America organization.
+The corps maintained its ties to the Boy Scouts of America organization.
 The corps' symbol was 2 horns with a drum and a set of bells behind them - based on the Music Merit Badge.
 Until the late 1950s, the Racine Scouts required every member to be at least a First Class Scout.
 The Racine Scouts have been the oldest musical unit in American Scouting since the 1930s.

 Corps song

-The corps song is the melody to You'll Never Walk Alone, with original lyrics of special significance to the corps.
+The corps song was the melody to You'll Never Walk Alone, with original lyrics of special significance to the corps.